Key insights:

 - Protection from market fluctuations: Borrowers don’t have to worry about their payment increasing if market rates go up.

-- Easier budgeting: A consistent payment means borrowers can easily budget.
+- Easier budgeting: A consistent payment can help borrowers to easily budget.

 Cons: